 The Mojave Preserve, in particular, and many off-the-main-tourist-trail parts of Death Valley National Park, require such a vehicle, plus experience and skill.
 Having to be towed if you are stuck in the desert is a super expensive affair, plus you will face long delays before help arrives.

 Check out Discover Cars for your car rental.
-They scour multiple providers to get the best price and find one with the lowest one-way rental surcharge if there is one.
+They scour multiple providers, from brands to budget, to get the best price and find one with the lowest one-way rental surcharge if there is one.

 Pack your camera and binoculars!

 If you enjoy landscape photography, you will definitely want to bring your gear on this road trip.

 The vast desert canvases, with their subtle colors and textures, and the interplay of light and shadow early and late in the day, offer superb photo ops.

 Plus, the dark skies offer opportunities to capture the Milky Way at night.

 Even if you aren’t a serious enough photographer to want to carry a DSLR and multiple lenses on your road trip, consider a small digital camera with a powerful zoom lens for those times when you are lucky enough to spot birds or wildlife.

 Whether it’s a coyote slinking down the road in Death Valley, or bighorn sheep drinking water at Barker Dam in Joshua Tree, the Panasonic Lumix DC-ZS70 takes great photos, while being small and light enough to fit in your jacket pocket.
 We never leave home without our little camera!

 Our go-to binoculars: the compact Celestron Trailseeker, waterproof and great in low light.